 2.Don’t show the pop-up on every page

 And again, there is a solution.
-If you’re still in your GetResponse account, looking at the web form editor, you’ve probably noticed the “After every X days” setting just to the right of the seconds delay setting.
+If you’re still in your GetResponse account, looking at the web form editor, you’ve probably noticed the “Frequency” and “Timing” settings.
 That’s where you can control how many days pass between when your subscribers see your pop-up.

 Changing this to 3, 7, 14 or even 30, 60 or 90 days will show your pop-up only that often.
 So changing this setting to 7 means your visitors will see this pop-up once every 7 days.